sgpublic/delete-release-action/README.md

 # Delete Release Action

-This action can delete release/pre-release/draft if given repo.
+This action can delete release/pre-release/draft of given repo.

 ## Inputs